pressable/pressable-cache-management/README.md

 === Pressable Cache Management Change log ===

+= Version 5.1.0 (Jul 30, 2025) =
+* Updated permission Only users with the following: administrator, editor and manage_woocommerce Can: See the "Flush Cache" option.

 = Version 5.0.0 (May 30, 2025) =
 * Removed CDN tab as CDN feature has been phased out from Pressable